-To ensure that Heritage assets maintain their significance and character within their wider setting.
 To ensure that Heritage assets such as Conservation Areas and Listed buildings maintain their significance and character, and are not degraded or adversely affected by development within their setting.
-Where feasible enhancements should be sought, for example where heritage assets have been masked from view by past development.
-Editor's Note: Need to rationalise and make concise

 Heritage assets include Conservation Areas, Listed Buildings and items identified on the local list.
 Their significance lies not only in the assets themselves, but also in their setting.
 Developments adjacent to Heritage assets should enhance or preserve the significance of the Heritage asset.